BEQDesigner provides support for the most commonly used mechanism for applying BEQ filters

 Tools > Merge BEQ menu item or press

 CTRL+X to open the dialog.
+It will then downloaded the latest version of the beqcatalogue.

 - click the button next to the config file and pick your config file